paul-thebaud/v-phone-input/docs/guide/countries-list.md

 [`usePhoneInput`](/api/functions/usePhoneInput) are generic and support any custom country objects which extends [`VPhoneInputCountryObject`](/api/interfaces/VPhoneInputCountryObject).

-To use a custom country list, just pass a [`countries`](/api/interfaces/VPhoneInputProps#countries) property.
+To use a custom countries list, just pass a [`countries`](/api/interfaces/VPhoneInputProps#countries) property.

 ```ts [app.ts]